teaching-on-testbeds/eval-online-chi/snippets/eval_online.md

 ::: {.cell .markdown}

-When it is done, take a screenshot of the "Food11 Drift Monitoring" dashboard for later reference.
+When you see that drift events are detected, take a screenshot of the "Food11 Drift Monitoring" dashboard for later reference.

 :::